bilalnaqvi7/Credit-Risk-Analysis/README.md

 In the loan amount distribution we can see spikes in even ten thousend dollar, so this is indicating that there are certain amounts that are basically standard loans.

 ### Relationship between loan_amnt, loan_status and installment

 #### Countplot per grade and subgrade
 Essentially this is showing the percentage of charged off loans.
 Looks like it is increasing as the letter grade gets higher.
 Better grades are bluer and the worse grades are redder.

+## 4.Data Preprocessing
+Remove or fill any missing data.
+Remove unnecessary or repetitive features.
+Convert categorical string features to dummy variables.

+### Missing data
+What is the length of the dataframe?

+What is the total count of missing values per column?
+We have missing values in emp_title, emp_length, title, revol_util, mort_acc and pub_rec_bankruptcies.

+## 5. Categorical Variables and Dummy Variables

+## 6. Scaling and Train Test Split

+## 7. Creating a Model

+## 8. Training the Model

+## 9. Evaluation on Test Data

+## 10. Predicting on a New Customer